 #4 Product images transfer messages effectively in OOH

-Use an image or illustration to transfer the brand or product message quickly
+Use an image to transfer the brand or product message quickly

-OOH delivers high impact screens to grab the consumer’s attention, so it is critical to convey messaging quickly and efficiently in the space with a core brand or product message.
-Images rarely need to be interpreted and can be quickly processed and understood.
+OOH delivers high impact screens to grab the consumer’s attention and images rarely need to be interpreted and can be quickly processed and understood.
+Convey messaging quickly and efficiently in the space with a core brand or product image.

 A team of neuroscientists from MIT found that the human brain can process entire images that the eye sees for as little as 13 milliseconds.
 Neuroscientists have also found that we process and store images into our long-term memory within seconds of exposure.